 This course is co-hosted by the Geneva Centre for Security Policy, DCAF-Geneva Centre for Security Sector Governance and the Small Arms Survey.
-Results-based management (RBM) and monitoring, evaluation and learning (MEL) are critical skills for policy makers and practitioners in the field of peacebuilding, security, and development.
-This course, now in its 12th year, provides skills development in results-based approaches and theories of change, implementation of monitoring and evaluation considering gender responsiveness and implications for Agenda 2030.
+Results-based management (RBM) and monitoring, evaluation and learning (MEL) are critical skills for policymakers and practitioners in the field of peacebuilding, security, and development.
+This course, now in its 13th year, provides skills development in results-based approaches and theories of change, implementation of monitoring and evaluation considering gender responsiveness and implications for Agenda 2030.

-The overall learning goals for the course are:
+The overall learning goals for the course are to:

 - Theories of Change and Indicators